dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-09-Monitoring.md

   - by allowed IPs
 - some URLs ("/webjars", "/jsondoc", "/monitoring") should be ignored for statistics
 - aggregation of URLs that just differs in dynamic parts (params)
+- use distinct directory for javamelody data of each instance

 Javamelody provides configuration properties for this.